patchew-project/qemu/docs/about/removed-features.rst

 vnc, you should specify an ``audiodev=`` property if you plan to transmit audio through the VNC protocol.

+``QEMU_AUDIO_`` environment variables and ``-audio-help`` (removed in 7.1)
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+The ``-audiodev`` argument is now the preferred way to specify audio backend settings instead of environment variables.
+To ease migration to the new format, the ``-audio-help`` option can be used with older QEMU binaries to convert some of the old values of the environment variables to new ``-audiodev`` options.

 QEMU Machine Protocol (QMP) commands
 ------------------------------------